thvitt/p2-featuregraph/README.md

 * This is currently tailored towards [TextGrid](http://www.textgrid.de/) usage.
 * Packages starting with `org.eclipse` will be left out from the graph.

+## Requirements

+* saxon
+* dot
+* curl and jar for the handling of remote repositories